 This workshop is designed for mental health professionals including psychologists, psychiatrists, social workers, nurses, chaplains, and counselors.
 Graduate students, clinical fellows and medical residents are most welcome.
 A basic working framework of OCD and ERP is necessary, though direct clinical experience is not.

 - The 1/2 day clinical workshop centered around:

 - Factors that contribute to the perpetuation and maintenance of severe OCD

 - Methods to implement ERP with severe OCD

 - Evidence supporting the effectiveness of residential behavioral approaches

 About the Presenter

-Thröstur Björgvinsson, Ph.D., ABPP, is the is the director and founder of the Houston OCD Program, director of the Behavioral Health Partial Hospital Program at McLean Hospital and the co-director of psychology training at McLean Hospital / Harvard Medical School.
+Thröstur Björgvinsson, Ph.D., ABPP, is the is the director and founder of the McLean OCD Institute // Houston, director of the Behavioral Health Partial Hospital Program at McLean Hospital and the co-director of psychology training at McLean Hospital / Harvard Medical School.
 Prior to joining Mclean in July of 2009, Dr. Björgvinsson developed and directed the nationally recognized Menninger OCD Treatment Program in its entire time of operation (from September of 2000 to December 2008).
 He was initially assistant professor and then associate professor at the Department of Psychiatry at Baylor College of Medicine.